MicrosoftDocs/win32/desktop-src/DirectShow/cdynamicoutputpin-startusingoutputpin.md

 ---
-Description: 'The StartUsingOutputPin method obtains access to the pin for a streaming operation.' ms.assetid: 'afa627a9-00fd-4ad0-b674-9c54a5a1be55'
+Description: The StartUsingOutputPin method obtains access to the pin for a streaming operation. ms.assetid: afa627a9-00fd-4ad0-b674-9c54a5a1be55
-title: 'CDynamicOutputPin.StartUsingOutputPin method'
+title: CDynamicOutputPin.StartUsingOutputPin method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CDynamicOutputPin.StartUsingOutputPin method